 Franche Community Primary School is overseen by a Governing Body.
 They work with the Headteacher and the School Leadership Team to ensure the school is well managed, has a clear strategy for improvement and provides a high quality education for all pupils.

 The Governing Body has 12 full Governors.
 Co-chairs are Jelena Merrick and Jason Borlase.

 Vice chairman is Matt Whitehouse, who is a parent at the school.

 Other co-opted governors are Jean Green, Jane Bulmer and Jo Mee.

-Other co-opted governors are staff members Jane Bulmer, a Higher Level Teaching Assistant and our nursery manager at Franche; and Sarah Phillips, a Teaching Assistant and Franche parent.
+The staff member who is also a co-opted Governor is Jane Bulmer, a Higher Level Teaching Assistant and our nursery manager at Franche.

-There are four parent and community governors, who are drawn from among the parents of children who currently attend the school and the local community.
-They are: Jenny Monger, a maths teacher from a local secondary school, Jane Haynes, a journalist who runs a local PR & copywriting company; Matt Whitehouse, a former police officer; and Kirstie Stuart, a Human Resources advisor.
-Local Authority governor is Councillor Anne Hingley, a former Mayor of Kidderminster and an experienced and supportive friend of Franche.
-She is also safeguarding lead for the governing body.
+There are four parent governors, who are drawn from among the parents of children who currently attend the school and the local community.
+They are: Jenny Monger, a maths teacher from a local secondary school, Matt Whitehouse, a Detective for West Midlands Police; Kirstie Stuart, a Human Resources advisor; and Mark David Hughes, a Financial Crime Investigation Manager., and newly appointed Rachel Cartwright.